 Aug 22, 2018

-Concerned about the impact of a speeding ticket in Alberta on your car insurance rates?
+Concerned about the impact of a speeding ticket in Alberta on your insurance?
 You should be.
 Most drivers are guilty of speeding from time to time.
 Maybe you’re in a hurry or late for work.

-But is saving a couple minutes on your drive worth getting a speeding ticket?
+But is saving a couple of minutes on your drive worth getting a speeding ticket?

-While some may think a speeding ticket is no big deal, it could result in hefty fines, demerit points and even an increase in your car insurance rates.
+While some may think a speeding ticket is no big deal, it could result in hefty fines, demerit points, and even an increase in your premiums.

 About Alberta Speeding Fines And Demerits

-Did you know that you could get a speeding ticket in Alberta even if you are only going one km/hr over the posted speed limit?
+Did you know that you could get a speeding ticket even if you are only going one km/hr over the posted speed limit?

 Alberta is one of a handful of provinces in Canada that increases speeding fines for each km/hr that you are over the speed limit.